peterkselly/peterkselly.github.io/_posts/2024-11-5-hardware-archetecture.md

 ### Pipeline

 The job of the hardware is really simple.
 It has to get the data from the electrodes to the computer in a way that is organized and can function continuously.
 The difficulty is in designing the circuitry to process the incredibly weak input signals (look to the post I made about EEG limitations for more info).
-Weak analog signals are subject to analog noise from the outside sources.
-There's nothing we can do on the hardware side for limiting signals that conduct across the skin like those from facial muscles —though there's some great blink-detection systems, but what we can do is amplify the signal as soon as possible to limit the effect of other contaminating analog signals.
+Weak analog signals are subject to analog noise from outside sources.
+There's nothing we can do on the hardware side for limiting signals that conduct across the skin like those from facial muscles —though there're some great blink-detection systems— but what we can do is amplify the signal as soon as possible to limit the effect of other contaminating analog signals.
 The amplifier, in our case an *instrumentation amplifier(IA)*, needs to be as close as possible to electrode and it needs to be supplied power.
 We need to amplify the signal in any case, but the term *active electrode* is used for configurations like this when the amplifiers are part of the electrodes themselves, I suppose because they are being actively powered.

 To make it modular, The hardware system is comprized of two boards connected by ribbon cable:
 - **Electrode Board:** acquire and amplify